My Approach to Helping

 My approach is friendly and accommodating.
 I believe that change happens in a safe, nonjudgmental space where we can engage openly and honestly.
 I use gentle confrontation to promote growth, and encourage healthy humor for healing, acceptance and alternate perspectives.
 My sessions are usually unstructured, but I often include research and theory in a conversational manner to increase understanding and expansion of ideas.

-I work on the philosophy that all people tend toward positive growth and therapy is good place to start to recognize strengths and process blocks.
+I work on the philosophy that all people tend toward positive growth and therapy is good place to start to recognize strengths and healthy processing practices.

-I immigrated from Australia to attend the University of Southern California on athletic scholarship and received a Bachelors degree in psychology including, sports, behavioral, social, plus philosophy and sociology.
-Later when I returned to school in the modern era, I achieved my masters degree in Marriage and Family therapy on line at Northcentral University.
+I immigrated from Australia to attend the University of Southern California on athletic scholarship and received a Bachelors degree in psychology including, sports pschology, linguistics and sociology.

 I specialize in self esteem and communication, exploration of thoughts and feelings, pragmatic approaches and emotional IQ.
 Specific clients that I work especially well with are couples, people who are stuck and struggling, people with a diagnosis of bipolar disorder or a sense of shifting self, and athletes looking to improve performance.